sahasyy/os_project3/README.md

-# Project: sahas-os-project3 : B Tree Index File Manager
+# sahas-os-project3 : B Tree Index File Manager

 This project implments an on disk BTree using Python with block-based I/O and a strict 3 node memory limit. it suports commands to create, insert, search, load, print, and extract key value pairs from a index file.